amusingimpala75/macpaperd/readme.md

 - [ ] Write up proper documentation of `desktoppicture.db`.
 - [ ] Cycling
 - [ ] Support different wallpapers on different desktops / spaces
-- [ ] Different image fit types:
+- [x] Different image fit types:
-   - [x] Fill (scale until both edges reach or extend past edge of screen)
+   - [x] Full (scale until both edges reach or extend past edge of screen)
-   - [ ] Fit (until both edges reach or are within screen, using background color where necessary)
+   - [x] Fit (until both edges reach or are within screen, using background color where necessary)
-   - [ ] Stretch (scale until one edge reaches screen edge, then stretch along other axis)
+   - [x] Stretch (scale until one edge reaches screen edge, then stretch along other axis)
-   - [ ] Tile (repeat image vertically and horizontally)
+   - [x] Tile (repeat image vertically and horizontally)
+   - [x] Center (place in center with no scaling, using background color where necessary)

 ### `desktoppicture.db` Documentation